sSelmann/storycli/README.md

 ### Prerequisites

 Ensure that you have Go installed before running the installation script.
-The installation script will automatically install go if it is not installed.
+The installation script will automatically install Go if it is not installed.
 You can check if Go is installed using:

 ```bash
 go version